HL7/fhir-specialty-rx/input/pages/StructureDefinition-specialty-rx-task-consent-request-intro.md

-This profile defines use of the Task resource to...
+The profile...

-- request that consent be obtained to support fulfillment of a prescribed specialty product
+- requests consent or authorizations to support fulfillment of a prescribed specialty product
-- provide the appropriate consent form for the prescribed product
+- provides the appropriate consent form for the prescribed product

 <p></p>

-#### Important elements in this profile
+**Important elements in this profile:**

 - **Task.status**: "requested"
 - **Task.code**: "obtain-consent"